 In this new partnership, the congregation

-services, but the museum will use the adjoining social hall to create
+services, but the museum uses the adjoining social hall to create

 a permanent exhibit about Jewish history in South Carolina and Sumter.

-The museum will also include a large section devoted to the Holocaust and
+The museum also includes a large section devoted to the Holocaust and

 Sumter’s ties to the Holocaust.

-A. The Temple Sinai Jewish History Center, Sumter County Museum, will open to the public June 2, 2018.
-Details of opening weekend events will be posted soon – stay tuned!
+A. The Temple Sinai Jewish History Center, Sumter County Museum, opened to the public on June 2, 2018.

 2) What is going on with the temple windows on the outside?